Paperback-iOS/website/src/help/guides/extension-development/function-definitions.md

 	*/
 	const data = await this.requestManager.schedule(request, 1)

-	// Prepare to parse the page using CheerioJS (Class object included by parent class) let $ = this.cheerio.load(data.data)
+	// Prepare to parse the page using CheerioJS (The cheerio object is provided by the base class this extends) let $ = this.cheerio.load(data.data)

 	// This will contain the manga tiles that we found